Benguelees/ecommerce-delivery-analysis-sql-tableau/README.md

 ## 📌 Problem

-An e-commerce company wants to understand whether it should expand its technology product line.
+An e-commerce company is evaluating whether to expand its technology product line.

-The key question:
+The key challenge is to understand:
+- Is there strong and sustainable demand for tech products?
-👉 **Is there demand, and what drives delivery performance and customer behavior?**
+- What factors influence delivery performance and customer satisfaction?

+This analysis aims to provide data-driven insights to support a strategic expansion decision.
 ---

 ## 📊 Dataset